Brandbergen murders: Trial, verdict and aftermath

 In October 2024, Isberg released his book Blood Vengeance – The Life of a Gypsy Leader, which details his life in the Finnish underworld and explores the darker aspects of the Finnish Roma community.
 The book was co-written with journalist Rami Mäkinen and former criminal Omos "Opa" Okoh.
 In it, Isberg commented on the murder of his father and aunt: "That crime tore our family apart; I couldn’t sleep or think about anything else except that one day I would finish this," and added, "I do not regret the murder I committed.
 I would have regretted it if I had targeted an innocent person."

+In the media

+On 9 October 2021, the case was revisited in episode 72 of the podcast Historiska brott.